msmexplorer/msmexplorer-d3/README.md

 Use for Analysis
 ----------------
-Once you've built your MSM using MSMBuilder, you can just drag and drop the tProb.mtx into the webapp, and start visualizing the graph immediately.
+Once you've built your MSM using MSMBuilder, you can just drag and drop ``tProb.mtx`` into the webapp, and start visualizing the graph immediately.
 You can also go to the ``Transition Paths`` tab to generate the N-most-likely paths from source states to sink states.
 Please note that pathway generation can take a few seconds to process.

 Todo
 ---------------